reyestech/PowerShell-Win-Troubleshoot-Toolkit/README.md

 ## FirewallRules
 ### 🔟 Export‑WindowsFirewallRules

 Firewalls drift over time.
 This exporter systematically converts all Windows Firewall rules into a structured JSON format.
 This transformation facilitates the comparison of baselines, enables integration with Git, and allows for seamless sharing with auditors.
-It is advisable to utilize this tool before and after policy changes to demonstrate effective compliance with the principle of least privilege.
+It would be best for you to use this tool before and after policy changes to show effective compliance with the principle of least privilege.

 **How it works**